-The lack of adequate staffing levels engender two critical threats to the continuity of IT service provided DOA systems.
-First, due to inadequate staffing levels, there is little to no cross training to build staff-resource backup capacity in the event of an emergency.
-Second, due to inadequate staffing levels, there is little or no succession planning to ensure continuity of service due to the normal attrition.
+The lack of adequate staffing levels engender two critical threats to the continuity of IT service provided for DOA systems.
+First, due to low staffing levels, there is limited capacity for cross training to build staff-resource backup capacity in the event of an emergency.
+Second, due to inadequate staffing levels, there is little or no succession planning to ensure continuity of service due to normal attrition.